Combined internal medicine/psychiatry residency training FAQ

 Why complete my med/psych training at UC Davis?

-Whether you apply now or several years from now, this program is an ideal fit for innovative residents with strong leadership skills.
+Our program is an ideal fit for innovative residents with strong leadership skills.
 UC Davis has a long tradition of support for programs that integrate general medicine and psychiatry.
 The internal medicine/psychiatry residency program, family practice/psychiatry residency program, and the psychosomatic fellowship all complement each other and, although different in many ways, share the common goals of providing excellent integrated care for patients and training residents who have interest in this field of medicine.
-Moreover, we are fortunate to have a diverse and talented group of residents in our combined programs and we look forward to steady growth over the next several years.
+Moreover, we are fortunate to have a diverse and talented group of residents in our combined programs and we look forward to continued growth over the next several years.

-- Cultural connections.
 With professional ballet, opera and theatre companies, along with extensive dining options, art galleries and museums, Sacramento offers plenty of entertainment.
-In the evenings, find everything from DJs spinning hip-hop to bands playing orignal tunes.
+In the evenings, find everything from DJs spinning hip-hop to bands playing original tunes.
 Join the nightclub crowd in downtown Sacramento, or keep the beat with salsa dancers stirring it up in the clubs.
 Explore local wineries and savor new cuisines.
-If you like a streetfair atmosphere, try the monthly Second Saturday arts event.
+If you like a street fair atmosphere, try the monthly Second Saturday arts event.
 The Crocker Art Museum, with its impressive collection and extensive space for touring exhibits, is the region's visual arts hub.
 The Mondavi Arts Center at UC Davis provides two performance venues for local, national and international performances.

 How do I apply to the program?